 But many people dream that they have died and become distressed by it.
 But as far as I can tell such dreams are a necessary part of a natural development.
-The experience of death is a part of learning to go through change – as caterpillars so as the transform into butterflies.
+The experience of death is a part of learning to go through change – as caterpillars do as the transform into butterflies.
 You cannot go through such personal changes unless you willing to let yourself die.

 I feel strongly that all the new breed of children will need to learn how to die.
 It is like a process of transformation such we see caterpillars going through.
 In our life today there are stages of growth and points of massive transformation as one period of growth ends and another stage begins.

 Learning to die was a method of passing through the transformation into the next stage of growth, and we are carving a way for children if they attempted the further stages of growth.
 Dreaming of our own death In the example below the dreamer does not face any great fear of death itself.
 The strongest feelings are of loss.
 Over a period of time the dreamer may move beyond such feelings of loss into exploring other possibilities of death.

 I was due to be executed – what for I don’t know.
 I was not especially afraid of this, but my most vivid feelings were of great sadness at the people I was leaving behind, and for all the things I wanted to do in life, but would not now be able to.
 Then at the end I was watching myself being hanged.
 D.